 Obviously, there are gray areas here.
 A 24 year-old full-time undergraduate student, working part-time in retail, and keeping the parent’s car at a rented house the student shares with 3 other roommates, across town from the parent’s home, is a different situation than a 28 year old part-time MBA student, working full-time, renting a condo in another state, and having possession of the parent’s car.

-Always be honest with your insurance company, but don’t worry about care, custody, & control issues, unless you are notified there is a problem by your auto insurance company, or your company contacts you about it.
+Always be honest with your insurance company, but don’t worry about care, custody, & control issues, unless your policy requires you to notify your auto insurance company, or your company contacts you about it.
 However, it’s very important to contact your agent or company to make sure you and your son or daughter are properly covered & no coverage exclusion applies, particularly if anyone else will be driving the car (boyfriend, girlfriend, roommate) or the car is being kept in another state.
 Remember to be careful removing cars driven by family members living outside your household, because you may not be allowed to insure the car again until it is in your possession.

 Do you have questions about your kids and auto insurance?
 What do you think about this topic?
 Comment on my facebook page.
 Follow me on Twitter for important insurance consumer news and new blog entries at CarInsWatch.
 Read auto & home insurance company reviews for over 40 different companies, rating each company’s pricing, claims handling and customer service, at smartshopyourcarinsurance.com.